LCTT/TranslateProject/sources/tech/20141222 A Great Tool To Show Linux Command Progress Like ETA.md

+Translating by GOLinux!
-A Great Tool To Show Linux Command Progress Like % , ETA
+A Great Tool To Show Linux Command Progress Like ETA
 ================================================================================
 Coreutils Viewer (**cv**) is a simple program that can be used to show the progress of any of coreutils commands.
 It uses information from file descriptors to determine the progress of a command for example the cp command.
 The beauty of **cv** is that it can be used with other linux commands like watch and I/O redirection commands as you shall see.
 This allows you to use it in a script, or however you like, your imagination will be the limit.